les-tontons-crafters/xtrem-tdd/content/Flavours/mutation-testing.md

 ![Mutation Testing - High Score - Details](../images/mutation-testing-java-high-score-details.png)

-Source: The above code samples are extracts from the GitHub repository [Calculator Kata (Java)](https://github.com/valentinacupac/calculator-kata-java), [MIT License](https://github.com/valentinacupac/calculator-kata-java/blob/main/LICENSE).
+Source: The above code samples are extracts from the GitHub repository [Calculator Kata (Java)](https://github.com/valentinacupac/calculator-kata-java).

 ## How to (.NET)